Unidata/netcdf-fortran/docs/netcdf-f77.md

     value.
 -   Put an array of values into a variable, given variable ID, corner indices, edge lengths, and a block of values.
--   Put a subsampled or mapped array-section of values into a variable, given variable ID, corner indices, edge lengths, stride vector, index mapping vector, and a block of values.
+-   Put absampled or mapped array of values into a variable, given variable ID, corner indices, edge lengths, stride vector, index mapping vector, and a block of values.
 -   Get a data value from a variable, given variable ID and indices.
 -   Get an array of values from a variable, given variable ID, corner indices, and edge lengths.
--   Get a subsampled or mapped array-section of values from a variable, given variable ID, corner indices, edge lengths, stride vector, and index mapping vector.
+-   Get absampled or mapped array of values from a variable, given variable ID, corner indices, edge lengths, stride vector, and index mapping vector.
 -   Rename a variable.

-6.2 Language Types Corresponding to netCDF external data types {.section}
+6.2 Language Types Corresponding to netCDF external data types
 --------------------------------------------------------------

 The following table gives the netCDF external data types and the